 When DRX is configured, the MAC entity shall:

+1> if a MAC PDU is received in a configured downlink assignment:

+2> if the MAC entity is configured with downlinkHARQ-FeedbackDisabled and DL HARQ feedback is enabled for the corresponding HARQ process:

+3> set drx-HARQ-RTT-TimerDL length to drx-HARQ-RTT-TimerDL included in DRX-Config plus UE-gNB RTT for the corresponding HARQ process.

+2> if the MAC entity is not configured with downlinkHARQ-FeedbackDisabled:

+3> set drx-HARQ-RTT-TimerDL length to drx-HARQ-RTT-TimerDL included in DRX-Config for the corresponding HARQ process.

-1> if a MAC PDU is received in a configured downlink assignment:2> start the drx-HARQ-RTT-TimerDL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;
+2> start the drx-HARQ-RTT-TimerDL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;

 2> stop the drx-RetransmissionTimerDL for the corresponding HARQ process.